Please help support

 Republic, Washington.
-Trail advocates in rural Northeastern Washington have announced the auction of a skateboard signed by the members of the rock group Pearl Jam.
-Funds generated will be used to enhance the surface of a 25 mile rail-trail that connects four towns, two school complexes and meanders along miles of pristine waterfront.
+Ferry County Rail-Trail Partners announced the auction of a skateboard signed by the members of the rock group Pearl Jam. $4450 in funds from an Ebay auction will be used to enhance the surface of a 25 mile rail-trail that connects four towns, two school complexes and meanders along miles of pristine waterfront.

 Both items were donated by Bob Whittaker, CEO of Whittaker Outdoors and President of Ferry County Rail Trail Partners.

-The auction is listed by Keith Bell, Vice President of Ferry County Rail Trail Partners.
-100% of the proceeds go directly to our all-volunteer federally recognized non-profit organization.
+100% of the proceeds went directly to our all-volunteer federally recognized non-profit organization.

 REPUBLIC – A crowd turned out in blustery weather Saturday afternoon for the official ribbon cutting ceremony for the old railroad trestle across the north end of Curlew Lake, part of the Ferry County Rail Trail.
 County